Financial Empowerment Resources for New Yorkers

 People with Disabilities

-To find resources for those with disabilities affected by COVID-19, please visit:
+To find resources for those with disabilities, please visit:

 - The Arc - Resources for people with intellectual and developmental disabilities.